-Once you have enrolled in your exam, you will have access to your proctored exam via D2L (Aspen University Classroom).
+Once you have enrolled in your exam, you will have access to your Aspen University proctored exam via D2L (Aspen University Classroom).
 You can enter the D2L (Aspen University Classroom) course at any time to view test taking tips, study guides, exam instructions, etc. When you’re ready to take your exam, you’ll do so through the quizzes section of D2L (Aspen University Classroom).
 You can take your exam in any private, quiet area of your home.
 You do not need to schedule an appointment and can take your exam at any time that is convenient for you.

 You will be placed into your D2L (Aspen University Classroom) exam course and notified of that placement within 1-2 business days of registering for your exam.
 You will have 30 days from the date you were put in your course to complete your exam.
-You can have up to two attempts at the exam within that 30-day period, so make sure you don’t wait until the last minute.
+You can have up to two attempts at the exam within that 30-day period, so make sure you do not wait until the last minute.

-During My Exam
+During My Proctored Exam

-You will need a copy of your government issued photo ID for the verification portion of the exam.
 You are allowed to use your textbooks during the exam.
 The use of other notes is not allowed.
 The use of other websites or web applications (including Google and Grammarly) are not allowed.

 Can I Take Breaks During My Exam?

 Yes, short breaks are allowed during your exam.
 However, each exam is timed and your breaks will count toward your overall time in the exam.
 Please pay attention to the particular time allotted for your individual exam.

 Yes.
 You can contact firstname.lastname@example.org to discuss any testing accommodations you might need.

 What is the Passing Grade for My Exam?